The weather might be getting colder but we are Canadian! Were used to it and it doesn’t stop us from continuing activities outside!

 - Invest in the proper attire.
 Nothing worse than being cold or uncomfortable while trying to do some form of activity.
+Gym hoodies can help with this.
 My go to’s.
 A vest makes it easier to stay warm without over-heating.
 A pair of warm waterproof outdoor runners.
 Nothing worse than wet muddy shoes when hiking.
 A pair of waterproof pants that slip over your clothes.
 Layering is key when exercising outdoors you will work up a sweat and can take off the layers.

 - Make a commitment to do one activity before dark.
 Days will be a lot shorter and you will want to stay in and cozy up.
 Don’t fall into bad habits.
 After work or school make it a point to go on a walk or bike ride as soon as you get home from your day.

 - Take advantage of pumpkin patches and apple picking.